IBM/eventstreams-java-sdk/README.md

 ## License

-The IBM Cloud Eventstreams SDK Java SDK is released under the Apache 2.0 license.
+The IBM Cloud Event Streams SDK Java SDK is released under the Apache 2.0 license.
 The license's full text can be found in [LICENSE](LICENSE).

 # Event Streams Administration REST API